Hazing: Methods

 Submission to senior members of the group is common.
 Abject "etiquette" required of pledges or subordinates may include prostration, kneeling, literal groveling, and kissing body parts.

 Other physical feats may be required, such as calisthenics and other physical tests, such as mud wrestling, forming a human pyramid, or climbing a greased pole.
 Exposure to the elements may be required, such as swimming or diving in cold water or snow.
+A pledge auction is a variation on the slave auction, where people bid on the paraded pledges.
 Orientation tests may be held, such as abandoning pledges without transport.
-Dares include jumping from some height, stealing from police or rival teams and obedience.
+Dares include jumping from some height, stealing items, and obedience.

 Blood pinning among military aviators (and many other elite groups) to celebrate becoming new pilots is done by piercing their chests with the sharp pins of aviator wings.

-On a pilot's first solo flight, they are often drenched with water, as well as having the back of their shirt cut off to celebrate the achievement.
-Cutting off the back of the shirt originates from the days of tandem trainers, where the instructor sat behind the student and tugged on the back of their shirt in order to get their attention.
-Cutting off the back of the shirt symbolizes that the instructor has no need to do that anymore.

-On their first crossing the equator in military and commercial navigation, each "pollywog" is subjected to a series of tests usually including running or crawling a gauntlet of abuse and various scenes supposedly situated at King Neptune's court.
-A pledge auction is a variation on the slave auction, where people bid on the paraded pledges.
+On a pilot's first solo flight, they are often drenched with water and have the back of their shirt cut off to celebrate the achievement.
+Cutting off the back of the shirt originates from the days of tandem trainers, where the instructor sat behind the students and tugged on the back of their shirts to get their attention; cutting off the back of the shirt symbolizes that the instructor does not need to do that anymore.
+On their first crossing the equator in military and commercial navigation, each "pollywog" is subjected to a series of tests, usually including running or crawling a gauntlet of abuse and various scenes supposedly situated at King Neptune's court.

-Hazing also occurs for apprentices in some trades.
-In printing, it consists of applying bronze blue to the apprentice's penis and testicles, a color made by mixing black printers ink and dark blue printers ink, which takes a long time to wash off.
-Similarly, mechanics get their groins smeared with old dirty grease.

-Hazing by women of their suitors, often assisted by the women's friends, can also play a role in budding romantic relationships, usually taking mental and psychological rather than physical forms, and apparently for the same basic purposes as other hazing.
+Hazing also occurs for apprentices in some trades, often involving beatings, shaving the heads, physical and sexual assault, or smearing the genitals with grease or wax.

 Psychology, sociology, purpose and effects

+Solidarity and group cohesion

+One theory proposed to explain hazing behaviors is that it increases solidarity among a group's inductees, between the inductees and existing members, or between new members and the group.

+Laboratory studies

+Attempts at replicating hazing in laboratory studies have yielded inconclusive results concerning group solidarity.
+A 1959 study by Aronson and Mills found that students made to read embarrassing material to join a discussion group reported liking the group more.
+On the other hand, a 1991 experiment by Hautaluoma et al. found that severe initiations could sometimes lead to lower liking for a group.
+Laboratory-based recreations of hazing may be limited in informativeness because they are only able to impose brief unpleasant experiences whose severity is limited by ethical restrictions on laboratory research.
+Real-world hazing may last months, may be far more severe, and may involve a confluence of different feelings, in contrast to the relatively simple distress induced in laboratory experiments.
+Researcher Aldo Cimino also points out that laboratory groups are "ephemeral", whereas real-world organizations that engage in hazing are "serious and enduring coalitions".